FreeYourSoul/FyS/doc/arena/Arena_TurnPriorityList.md

 * A player's character (or a contender) can have multiple action in a single turn depending to its speed
 * The priority list has to be recalculated when :
    * A player's character (or contender) die and is temporarily (for player's character) or definitely removed from the priority list.
+   * When a player or a contender join the fight (as for character reviving)
    * The speed of a character has been impacted (by a spell, an item, an attack).

 # Implementation